TejasBandbe/Realtime-Chat-App/README.md

     (while working on localhost, its recommended to use session storage instead of local storage.
 You can change it in react components and pages)
     7. cd frontend -> npm install (wait till all dependencies are downloaded) -> npm start

+    8. Additionally if you want to delete all the messages after specific time interval to reclaim the database space -

 ## Technologies used
     1. MongoDB or MongoDB Atlas for database
     2. Node Js for backend